wakproductions/omega_pricing_example_elixir/README.md

 I'm still a little rough on `import` vs `use` in figuring out how namespaces are typically handled.
 Still finding my way around contextually in the best way to include needed modules for tests.

-Also, I should probably namespace the lib modules `AddProduct`, `UpdatePrices` into a subdirectory.
+Also, I should probably namespace the lib modules `AddProduct`, `UpdateProductPrice` into a subdirectory.
+Still figuring out the best way of organizing modules.

 ### Problems with the package manager